-Rose tea, quit simply, is made from whole rose blossoms or the rose petals themselves (after being dried).
-This is a popular Middle Eastern variety of tea, but it can be enjoyed anywhere in the world.
-The many benefits of rose tea are a result of the high concentrations of vitamin C, polyphenols, vitamin A, various minerals, nerol, geraniol, myrcene, quercetin and other antioxidants.
+Rose tea, quite simply, is made from whole rose blossoms or the rose petals themselves (after being dried).
+This is a popular Middle Eastern variety of tea but is enjoyed around the world.
+Perhaps, the many benefits of this tea are a result of the possible high concentrations of vitamin C, polyphenols, vitamin A, various minerals, myrcene, quercetin, and other antioxidants.

 Adding rose tea to your health regimen is thought to help relieve a variety of conditions which may include arthritis to menstrual cramps.
 Some also consider this tea to be a boon to digestive issues and insomnia.
-Unlike rosehip tea, which is made from the fruit of the rose plant, rose tea is derived from the whole blossoms or petals.
+Unlike rosehip tea, which is made from the fruit of the rose plant, this tea is derived from the whole blossoms (or petals).

-Menstrual Discomfort: One of the best remedies for painful or heavy periods is rose tea, as it can not only help to regulate hormones and ease uterine congestion, but also eliminate cramping and mood swings that are often associated with menstruation.
+Probably, one of the best home remedies for painful or heavy periods is rose tea, as it may not only help to regulate hormones and maybe ease uterine congestion but also eliminate cramping and mood swings that can often be associated with menstruation.
 More research is needed, but preliminary results are promising.

-Immune System: As with many different plants and flowers used to make herbal teas, rose tea is high in vitamin C, one of the most important vitamins in our body.
-It is an essential part of our immune system, as it stimulates the production of white blood cells and functions as an antioxidant, effectively lowering oxidative stress.
+As with many different plants and flowers used to make herbal teas, rose tea is possibly high in vitamin C, which is probably one of the most important vitamins in our body.
+Vitamin C is known to be an essential part of our immune system as it can stimulate the production of white blood cells and functions as an antioxidant, thus possibly lowering oxidative stress.

-Chronic Disease: One of the major causes behind chronic disease, such as cancer and cardiovascular disease, is oxidative stress.
-This is caused by free radicals, the natural byproducts of cellular metabolism that can cause healthy cells to mutate.
-By increasing the number of antioxidants in our body, including myrcene, quercetin and myrcene from rose tea, it is possible to lower your risk of experiencing these chronic conditions.
+Probably, one of the major causes of chronic diseases is oxidative stress.
+This is caused by free radicals, which are possibly the natural byproducts of cellular metabolism that can cause healthy cells to mutate.
+By increasing the number of antioxidants in our body, which may include myrcene, quercetin, and myrcene from rose tea, it is possible to lower your risk of experiencing some chronic health conditions.

-Sleep Disorders: The natural sedative property of rose tea makes it a wonderful beverage to finish a night, allowing it to reduce inflammation, erase stress and regulate hormones related to Circadian rhythm and sleep patterns.
-If you suffer from insomnia, or regularly have disturbed or interrupted sleep, trying rose tea before going to bed.
+The potential natural sedative property of rose tea can make it a wonderful beverage to finish a night, allowing it to reduce stress, and plausibly regulate sleep patterns and Circadian rhythm.
+If you suffer from insomnia, or regularly have disturbed or interrupted sleep, you may try this tea before going to bed.
 You may find it gives you a good night’s sleep!

-Respiratory Distress: Commonly prescribed or recommended for soothing the respiratory tracts, lungs and throat, rose tea is an excellent choice if you are struggling with a cold, flu, bronchitis or other condition that affects the respiratory system.
-It also helps to expel mucus and phlegm, which is where bacteria and other pathogens can live and thrive.
+Commonly prescribed or recommended for soothing the respiratory tract, lungs, and throat rose tea can be an excellent choice if you are struggling with a cold or flu.
+It may also help to expel mucus and phlegm, which can be where bacteria and other pathogens can live and thrive.

-Digestion: The antibacterial properties of this tea quickly go to work on any infections in the gastrointestinal tract or gut.
-It can help to rebalance the microflora in the intestines and relieve digestive issues like constipation, cramping, bloating or diarrhea.
-That being said, rose tea can act as a laxative, particularly if you drink more than 2 cups per day, so consume the rose tea in moderation and monitor how your body reacts when you first begin drinking this beverage.
+The antibacterial properties of this tea quickly go to work on many infections which may include that of the gastrointestinal tract or gut.
+It can help to rebalance the microflora in the intestines and possibly relieve digestive issues which may include constipation, cramping, bloating or diarrhea.
+That being said, rose tea may also act as a laxative, particularly if you drink more than 2 cups per day.
+So, you may consume the rose tea in moderation and monitor how your body reacts when you first begin drinking this beverage.

 Ways to Make Rose Tea

-You can make rose tea from the flowers in your garden, along with a few other ingredients, such as honey, green powder tree or black tea.
+You can make rose tea from the flowers in your garden, along with a few other ingredients, such as honey, green powder tree, or black tea.
 Those last two ingredients can be mixed in if you want rose-flavored tea, rather than pure rose tea, as the flavor can be a bit overwhelming for some people.
 The basic recipe, however, is quite simple.
-You can begin with dried rose blossoms or petals from your roses; simply remove fresh petals or blossoms and store them in a tea canister or other cool, dry place for 1-2 weeks.
-Some people prefer to use fresh petals to brew the tea, but the flavor is slightly different.

-- 1 cup of freshly cut or dried rose petals/blossoms
+- 1 cup freshly cut or dried rose petals/blossoms

-- 3 cups of water (hot, but not boiling)
+- 3 cups water hot, but not boiling

-- 1/4 cup green tea leaves (optional, if you want rose-flavored green tea)
+- 1/4 cup green tea leaves optional, if you want rose-flavoured green tea

-Step 2 – Place the petals in a saucepan of hot water, but do not allow it to boil.
-If you are making an alternate version of black or green tea, mix in the leaves at this step and allow them to steep beside the rose petals)
+- Place the petals in a saucepan of hot water, but do not allow it to boil.
+If you are making an alternate version of black green tea, mix in the leaves at this step and allow them to steep aside the rose petals.

-Step 3 – Cover the saucepan and allow the rose petals to steep for approximately 5 minutes.
+- Cover the saucepan and let the rose petals steep for approximately 5 minutes.

-Step 5 – Add honey to taste, if necessary.
+- Add the honey to taste, if necessary.

 Side Effects of Rose Tea

-In terms of side effects, rose tea does not contain toxic components, and is not known as a common allergen.
-However, with a number of powerful poyphenols and antioxidants, an excess amount of rose tea may cause the following:
+In terms of side effects, rose tea probably does not contain toxic components and is not known as a common allergen.
+However, with a number of powerful polyphenols and antioxidants, an excess amount of this tea may cause the following:

-Drinking 1-2 glasses of moderately strong rose tea should not have any negative side effects for the majority of users.
-Due to a lack of research, pregnant and breastfeeding women are discouraged from using rose tea.
+Drinking 1-2 glasses of moderately strong rose tea should probably not have any negative side effects for the majority of people.
+Due to a lack of research, pregnant and breastfeeding women are discouraged from using this tea.